robotsorcerer/Savitzky-Golay/README.md

 *	`savgolfilt(x, x_on, k, F);`

-	-computes the smoothed values of the signal x, whose tansient on is `x_on` initialized with size F.
+	- computes the smoothed values of the signal x, whose tansient on is `x_on` initialized with size F.

 *	**Note**
 	In calculating the transient off, x_off will be the last (F-1) x values, where x's are the data sequence we want to filter.If you are smoothing data offline, then this code will work seamlessly.
 Just load your data in the `main()` function where, for an example, I have used linearly spaced values between 900 and 980 at a frame 5 size for my steady state values and initiated the transient on with frame sized linearly spaced values between 960 and 980.